jekyll/jekyll/docs/triaging-an-issue.md

 ## Reproducible?

 If the bug has clear reproduction steps, take a minute to try them.
+If it helps, write a test in our test suite for the scenario which replicates the problem.